 She continually advances fresh, innovative ideas and approaches to building a Saint Paul that works for everyone.

-People are my first priority, and I believe that great ideas can come from everywhere and anywhere.
-Since I was first elected in 2011, I have held regular in-community office hours around the ward.
-I also hold targeted community office hours with translation services to ensure that I am connecting to all the members of my community.
-“Lake Laps” are another way I connect creatively to residents who want to share ideas or concerns; community members are invited to circle Como Lake to meet with me in an outdoor, active setting.
+Serving community members is Amy’s first priority, and she believes that important observations and great ideas come from everywhere.
+Since she was first elected in 2011, Amy has held regular iin-community office hours at the Rice Street Library.
+She has held targeted community office hours with translation services to ensure that she is connected to all the members of the community.
+“Lake Laps” are another way Amy connects creatively with residents who want to share ideas or concerns; community members are invited to circle Como or Loeb Lake, or enjoy a stroll in Trout Brook Nature Sanctuary, to meet in an outdoor, active setting.

 Excellence in constituent service has been a cornerstone of Amy’s time in office.
 Her priority is that each call, conversation, email and letter that comes in is answered in a timely fashion and that each person feels heard and well-served.
 Together with her friendly, professional staff, Amy works to be a trusted, effective advocate for constituents in sometimes complex city-processes.
 Amy welcomes ideas for policy improvements brought forward by all residents.

 Housing Affordability, Supply, Fairness